Dynamic properties in a collisional model for confined granular fluids. A review

 While the coefficients $\eta$, $\kappa$, and $\mu$ have kinetic and collisional contributions, the bulk viscosity has only collisional contributions, and hence it vanishes in the low-density limit ($\phi\to 0$).
 The kinetic contributions to the transport coefficients $\eta$, $\kappa$, and $\mu$ can be expressed in terms of the solutions of the set of linear integral equations \eqref{4.7}--\eqref{4.9}.

 Given that the calculations to determine the Navier--Stokes transport coefficients are very long, here only some partial steps are offered in the calculation of the shear and bulk viscosities.
-Technical details to evaluate the remaining transport coefficients and the cooling rate can be found in Refs. \cite{GBS18,GBS20,GBS26}.
+Technical details to evaluate the remaining transport coefficients and the rate of energy can be found in Refs. \cite{GBS18,GBS20,GBS26}.